imqueue/imqueue.com/contributing.md

     </div>
 </div>

-@imqueue is an Open Source project under ISC license, so we are greatly appreciated to anyone who have a will to contribute to this project to make it better.
+@imqueue is an Open Source project under ISC license, so we greatly appreciate anyone who has a will to contribute to this project in order to make it better.
 Please, consider you have a will to contribute under the terms of this license.
-If you reporting issues, creating pull requests or provide your work in any other possible way to our repos we consider you automatically agree with the stated terms.
+If you report issues, create pull requests or provide your work in any other possible way to our repos, we consider you automatically agree with the stated terms.

-If you do not agree, please, do not report us any issues, do not create pull request and do not send us any kind of your work as contribution to our repos.
+If you do not agree, please, do not report us any issues, do not create pull requests and do not send us any kind of your work as contribution to our repos.

 ## Issues

-We are very appreciate for all reported issues found on different packages related to @imqueue.
+We greatly appreciate all reported issues found on different packages related to @imqueue.
 Consider reporting issues directly to those packages they are related to: